Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ### TLS

-GLIDE for Redis supports secure TLS connections to a Redis data store.
+Valkey GLIDE supports secure TLS connections to a Redis data store.

-It's important to note that TLS support in GLIDE for Redis relies on [rusttls](https://github.com/rustls/rustls).
-Currently, GLIDE for Redis employs the default rustls settings with no option for customization.
+It's important to note that TLS support in Valkey GLIDE relies on [rusttls](https://github.com/rustls/rustls).
+Currently, Valkey GLIDE employs the default rustls settings with no option for customization.

 #### Example - Connecting with TLS Mode Enabled to a Redis Cluster